iiRazan/Product-Inventory/README.md

 - The customer can check if the product avilable to ship on any location
 - Can sign in with (Gmail, Facebook, Phone number)
 - Add A history for all purchasing

-I created a program which about product inventory